facebook

 Can I apply for CET courses if I am a work pass/dependent’s pass/long-term visit pass holder?

 Students are required to hold a valid pass for the duration of the course.
-Students have to bear the full risk of non-completion should their pass expire and subsequently lapse within the duration of the course.
+Should their pass expire and subsequently lapse within the course, students bear the full risk of non-completion.

-What is the course duration of the CET Diploma?
+What is the course duration of the CET Diploma/Specialist Diploma?

-What is the course duration of the CET Diploma?
+What is the course duration of the CET Diploma/Specialist Diploma?

-The duration of the CET Diploma is 900 hours including both contact and non-contact (self-learning) hours and comprises 5 Modular Certificates (MCs) and each MC is 180 hours or 6 months.
-Upon successful completion of the 5 relevant MCs, the participants will be conferred a full qualification of a Diploma.
-Depending on the pace of learning, students can complete a Diploma in a minimum of 2.5 years.
+Upon successful completion of the relevant 5 MCs or 2 PDCs, participants will be awarded a full qualification of either a Diploma or a Specialist Diploma respectively.
+Depending on the pace of learning, students can complete a Diploma in a minimum of 2.5 years or a Specialist Diploma in 1 year.

 What is the frequency of the course?